This post contains affiliate links. For my full disclosure, click here.

 After I’ve used some of my starter – whether fed or unfed – I always make sure to feed it afterwards.
 I’m never meticulous when it comes to feedings.
 I roughly stick to a 1:1:1 ratio, but I never measure.

-So if I have a half cup of starter in my mason jar, I’ll feed it (roughly) a half cup of flour and a half cup of water.
+So if I have a half cup of starter in my mason jar, I’ll feed it (roughly) a half cup of fresh flour and a half cup of water.
 If I’m entering in a busy season or a vacation where I know I won’t be using my starter regularly, I simply store it in the fridge until I’m ready to use it again!

-Can you purchase Sourdough Starter?
+Can you purchase sourdough starter?

 Some of My Favorite Sourdough Recipes